HCALRunControl/xmlValidator/README.md

 cd xmlValidator
 ant
 ```
 The executable jar file will appear in the `jars` directory.
-It should be able to run on any machine that has java installed.
+It should be able to run on any machine that has Java installed.

 Note that it should always be recompiled against the FM code if/when the relevant FM code changes.